Domains of commutative C*-subalgebras: Introduction

-We also study finite-dimensionality of $A$ in terms of the partial order $\CC(A)$: \begin{itemize} \item a C*-algebra $A$ is finite-dimensional if and only $\CC(A)$ is Lawson-scattered (Section~\ref{sec:scattered}); \item a C*-algebra $A$ is finite-dimensional if and only if $\CC(A)$ is order-scattered (Section~\ref{sec:orderscattered}); \end{itemize} Finally, we study how such approximations respect projections, which form an important part of traditional C*-algebra theory (Section~\ref{sec:projections}): \begin{itemize} \item a C*-algebra $A$ with enough projections (a so-called AW*-algebras) is finite-dimen\-sional if and only if $\CC(A)$ is continuous, if and only if $\CC(A)$ is algebraic; \item the partial order $\CC_\AF(A)$ of commutative approximately finite-dimensional C*-sub\-algebras of a C*-algebra $A$ is isomorphic to the domain of Boolean subalgebras of the projections of $A$. \end{itemize} For related but different work, see also~\cite{danosdesharnais:approximations,danosdesharnaispanangaden:approximation,rennela:domains,cho:semantics,abramskyvickers:quantales,abramsky:modal}.
+We also study finite-dimensionality of $A$ in terms of the partial order $\CC(A)$: \begin{itemize} \item a C*-algebra $A$ is finite-dimensional if and only if $\CC(A)$ is Lawson-scattered (Section~\ref{sec:scattered}); \item a C*-algebra $A$ is finite-dimensional if and only if $\CC(A)$ is order-scattered (Section~\ref{sec:orderscattered}); \end{itemize} Finally, we study the links between domain theory and projections, which form an important part of traditional C*-algebra theory: \begin{itemize} \item the partial order $\CC_\AF(A)$ of commutative approximately finite-dimensional C*-sub\-algebras of a C*-algebra $A$ is isomorphic to the domain of Boolean subalgebras of $\Proj(A)$, the projections in $A$, which allows us to reconstruct $\Proj(A)$ from $\CC(A)$ (Section~\ref{sec:Booleansubalgebras}). \item an AW*-algebra $A$ is finite-dimen\-sional if and only if $\CC(A)$ is continuous, if and only if $\CC(A)$ is algebraic (Section~\ref{sec:projections}); \item the functors $\CC$ and $\CC_\AF$ do not preserve directed colimits of C*-algebras, whereas the functor $\B$ that assigns to each orthomodular poset its poset of Boolean subalgebras does preserve directed colimits of orthomodular posets (Section~\ref{sec:colimits}). \end{itemize}